Startup costs for a home travel agency

 Many of these “additional” business expenses can be spread out over time so as to keep your upfront cost to a minimum.
 Hopefully, many of these initial outlays will be quickly recovered in commission income.

-I suppose I could say that one essential start up cost is my home study course and that, at just $139, it is a true bargain.
+I suppose I could say that one essential start up cost is my home study course and that, given its low cost, it is a true bargain.
 But would I be that presumptuous?

 Seriously though, it is a small price to pay for knowledge that will put you on an equal footing with the host agencies and suppliers with whom you’ll be dealing.
 The two modules on host agencies have the potential to save you thousands of dollars in sign up fees and earn you thousands more in the form of more generous commissions.